(You are here.)

 The Wright Brothers develop their temperamental Kitty Hawk Flyer into

-weather conditions, navigating to a predetermined destination,
+weather conditions, navigate to a predetermined destination,

 - Wake Up Call, 1905 to 1909